 An unlimited marital deduction allows you to leave all or part of your assets to your surviving spouse free of federal estate tax.
 But to utilize your late spouse’s unused exemption, a election called portability needs to be made on the estate tax return of the first spouse to die.

 This election is required even when no federal tax is due.
 This can cause a problem for couples who either do not know what portability is or how to elect it.
-So, you do not get hit with a surprise federal estate tax bill, we recommend to always plan ahead an do some estate planning with your attorney.
+So, you do not get hit with a surprise federal estate tax bill, we recommend to always plan a head of time and do some estate planning with your attorney.

 Things to Remember: